 Hasidism left marks on Jewish life that go beyond doctrine.
 It shaped music, storytelling, festive practice, prayer rhythm, and the emotional language of devotion.
 Even Jews who are not Hasidic often inherit habits and terms that were popularized through Hasidic culture.

 At the same time, opponents feared anti-intellectualism, excess authority, or mystical exaggeration.
-The movement was controversial early on for real reasons.
-That conflict is part of its history, not a side note.
+The movement was controversial early on for concrete reasons.
+That conflict is part of its history.

 Why it still matters